IanBoyanZhang/CoffeeBeforeArch.github.io/_posts/2020-08-04-atomic-vs-mutex.md

 #### Race Conditions In a Single Instruction

 You may have wondered how there can be any interleaving when our increment in C++ gets translated to a single x86 instruction (like `add` or `inc`).
-This is beause x86 processors don't actually execute x86 instructions (at least not directly).
+This is because x86 processors don't actually execute x86 instructions (at least not directly).
 These instructions get translated into micro-operations (uops), and the uops can be interleaved between threads.

 Check out [uops.info](https://www.uops.info/) for more information.